 If you would like to go down the road of propagating the Silver Dollar Vine, the best method, in our opinion, is by cuttings.
 The plant will first need to grow a few branches that will then have to harden up.
 The difference from soft new growth to hard branches can be easily spotted.
 The stem on matured growth will be much stronger and almost woody and the leaves will be hard, plump and dark green.

-Once your branches have matured, cut enough so there is a good stalk to insert into a pot with succulent potting mix.
+Once the branches have matured, cut enough so there is a good stalk to insert into a pot with succulent potting mix.